xmos/xcommon_cmake/doc/quick_start.rst

         return 0;
     }

-Build the binary and run it using the simulator:
+Build the executable and run it using the simulator:

 .. code-block:: console

     cmake -G Ninja -B build
+    cd build
-    ninja -C build
+    ninja
+    cd ..
     xsim bin/hello_world.xe

 The message "Hello world" is displayed.